zydou/arti/doc/dev/notes/rpc-meta-draft.md

 Invalid JSON
-and parameter values that do not match their specified types must be treated as an error.
+and parameter values that do not match their specified types will be treated as an error.

 ## Data Streams